JonathanWilbur/mueller-report/volume1.md

 ## Iii.
 Russian Hacking And Dumping Operations

- beginning in March 2016, units of the Russian federation's Main intelligence directorate of the general Staff (GRU) hacked the computers and email accounts of organizations, employees, and volunteers supporting the Clinton campaign, including the email account of campaign chairman John Podesta. starting in April 2016, the GRU hacked into the computer networks of the democratic congressional campaign committee (DCCC) and the democratic national committee (DNC).
+Beginning in March 2016, units of the Russian federation's Main intelligence directorate of the general Staff (GRU) hacked the computers and email accounts of organizations, employees, and volunteers supporting the Clinton campaign, including the email account of campaign chairman John Podesta. starting in April 2016, the GRU hacked into the computer networks of the democratic congressional campaign committee (DCCC) and the democratic national committee (DNC).
 The GRU targeted hundreds of email accounts used by Clinton campaign